elgentos/magerun2-addons/README.md

 Commands
 --------

+#### Checking for weak admin credentials

+`n98-magerun hypernode:crack:admin-passwords -f -r best64 vendors special`

+Check your site for weak admin credentials by attempting to brute force the password with popular password / variations.

 #### Configure ElasticSearch

 Using this command you can check and optionally configure the ElasticSearch configuration in Magento.
 Supports ElasticSuite too.
 Default values might be opinionated.